 Rockwall Independent School District recognizes the individual differences in abilities, needs and interests of the school population it serves.
 A sound instructional program for Rockwall ISD students includes provision for gifted and talented students.
-These students benefit from instruction that develops and challenges their unique capabilities while fostering creativity and productivity.
-A quality service should provide both cognitive and affective development.
-Students should be challenged to develop their potential and be successful in an appropriate learning environment.
+Gifted learners benefit from instruction that develops and challenges their unique capabilities while fostering creativity and productivity.
+A quality service provides both cognitive and affective development.
+Students are challenged to develop their potential and be successful in an appropriate learning environment.

 The goal of Rockwall ISD is to design a quality education for all students and support the needs of gifted learners.

 To provide a service where students are encouraged to reach their full potential and become self-directed, life-long learners.